smoil/in_format/README.md

 # InFormat

 Easily add custom getter and setter filters for attributes on ActiveRecord objects.
+These can be useful if you wish to scrub data before it hits your datastore and/or provide uniformity when reading.

 ## Usage

+Invoke `in_format`, `phone_format` or `ssn_format` in your Model for attributes you wish to process.

 ## in_format